apache/ozone/CONTRIBUTION.md

 * docker
 * docker-compose

-Additional rquirements to execute different type of tests:
+Additional requirements to execute different type of tests:

 * [Robot framework](https://robotframework.org/) (for executing acceptance tests)
 * docker-compose (to start pseudo cluster, also used for blockade and acceptance tests)